 OIE Collaborating Centres must provide evidence of leadership and of the capability to fulfil the Terms of Reference.

-Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Specialist Commission (Biological Standards Commission: 7–10 September 2021; the next deadline is therefore 21 July 2021; Aquatic Animal Health Standards Commission: 7–10 September 2021; the next deadline is therefore 4 August 2021).
+Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Specialist Commission: both the Biological Standards Commission and the Aquatic Animal Health Standards Commission meet in February and September; the deadlines are therefore mid-December and mid-July.
 The 45-day period gives the OIE sufficient time to screen, translate into English when necessary, and process the dossiers for the Commission’s evaluation.
 Deadlines must be strictly observed to allow a full evaluation of the dossiers by the members of the Commission prior to its meeting.
 Applications received after the deadline will be examined in the next meeting of the Commission.

 Applications shall be submitted in accordance with Article 1 of the Internal Rules and should include the following information: